wearvr/dpvr-vr-unity-sdk-instructions/docs/getting-device-information-at-runtime.md

 # Getting device information at runtime

 > Currently the DPVR P1 is the only mobile device supported.
-So distingushing between platforms has not been investigated.
+So distinguishing between platforms has not been investigated.
 All mobile-vr projects should target the P1 device.

 ## Next: API overview